OfficeDev/office-js-docs-pr/docs/excel/index.md

 ---

 <h2>Office Add-ins guidance</h2>
 <p>All Office Add-ins are built upon the Office Add-ins platform, and therefore share a common framework through which certain capabilities can be implemented.
-The following articles contain information that's relevant to any type of Office Add-in, including Excel add-ins.</p>
+The following featured articles contain information that's relevant to any type of Office Add-in, including Excel add-ins.</p>
-<p><b>Note</b>: See the <b>Office Add-ins guidance</b> section within the table of contents for the full list of <i>Office Add-ins guidance</i> articles.</p>
+<p><b>Note</b>: See the <b>Office Add-ins guidance</b> section of the table of contents for additional articles about Office Add-ins concepts and development.</p>
 <ul class="cardsK panelContent">
     <li>
         <div class="cardSize">